 Lollapalooza Effect

 Charlie Munger calls the lollapalooza effect a combination of several elements all acting in concert to create an even greater outcome.
+In investing, you are looking for outsized gains and you should look for these effects.

 -